KonstantinosNikopoulos/grok-patterns/README.md

-# grok-patterns
+# grok-logfiles
 ### Author: Konstantinos Nikopoulos

-Grok patterns for common log files.
+Configure patterns and metrics in grok for common log files.